wiktq/Apple-sentiment-analysis-of-X-posts/README.md

 ```bash
 git pull origin main
 ```
-8. Merging the output csv files, if they were downloaded differently
+8. Merging the output csv files, if they were downloaded separately
 ```bash
 python csvmerge.py
 ```